Challenges faced by Indian startups

 2. Venture Capitalists: institutional investors who make investments in promising early-stage startups.

-3. Government schemes: Startups are supported and funded by a number of government programs, including the Startup India Scheme and the Atal Innovation Mission.
+3. Government schemes: Startups are supported and funded by various government programs, including the Startup India Scheme and the Atal Innovation Mission.

 4. Crowdfunding: Startups can raise money from a large number of people through online platforms.